nix-community/nixos-anywhere/docs/howtos/disko-modes.md

 By default, nixos-anywhere will reformat all configured disks before running the installation.
 However it is also possible to mount the filesystems of an existing installation and run `nixos-install`.
-This is useful to recover from a mis-configured NixOS installation by first booting into a NixOS installer or recovery system.
+This is useful to recover from a misconfigured NixOS installation by first booting into a NixOS installer or recovery system.

 To only mount existing filesystems, add `--disko-mode mount` to